-To find the best savings account, we started with a list of all the online banks we could find that offered savings accounts and FDIC backing (which guarantees that if your bank fails, the government will reimburse you, usually up to $250,000).
-Our list included larger companies you might be familiar with — like Ally Bank — as well as lesser known options like Live Oak Bank and DollarSavingsDirect.
-We didn’t include USAA because membership is restricted those who serve in the military and their families, but if you’re eligible, it’s another option worth checking out.
-We ended up with a list of twenty-four online banks, all federally insured through the FDIC.
+To find the best savings account, we started with a list of all the online banks that offered savings accounts and Federal Deposit Insurance Corporation (FDIC) backing.
+This means if your bank fails, the government will typically reimburse you up to $250,000.
+All 24 of our initial contenders — from big names like Ally Bank to lesser-known options like Live Oak Bank and DollarSavingsDirect — are federally insured through the FDIC.

-In particular, online banks tend to offer much higher interest rates for their savings accounts.
-Most of the banks on our list offer annual percentage yields (APY) of 1.2% or higher (frequently climbing up to 1.75%) — a stark contrast to most brick-and-mortar banks, which have an average APY of 0.06%.
-If you made a single $1000 deposit with a 0.06% APY, at the end of the year, you’d have $1000.60.
-The same deposit in an account with 1.45% APY would give you $1014.61 — twenty times more income than the lower APY account.
+Online banks tend to offer much higher interest rates for their savings accounts than brick-and-mortar contenders.
+Most of the banks on our list offer annual percentage yields (APY) of 1.2% or higher (frequently climbing up to 1.80% and above), which is a stark contrast to the national average of 0.08%.
+For example, if you made a single $1000 deposit with a 0.08% APY, at the end of the year, you’d have $1000.80.
+The same deposit in an account with 1.45% APY would give you $1014.50 — 18 times more income than the lower APY account.

 To find the savings accounts with the best interest rates, our next step was to directly compare APYs.
-Our 24 contenders offered APY anywhere from 0.01% (Chime) to 1.80% (DollarSavingsDirect), with an average (mean) APY of 1.24%.
-To ensure competitive rates, we cut any banks that fell below this 1.24% average.
+Our 24 contenders offered APY anywhere from 0.01% (Chime) to 1.85% (Ally), with an average (mean) APY of 1.44%.
+To ensure competitive rates, we cut any banks that fell below this 1.44% average.

 - Customer Support: We gave points to banks which offered 24/7 live customer support.
 No one wants to wait for “business hours” when they need answers to time-sensitive questions.